CESNET/eduroam-icinga/doc/data_sync.md

 ## Data synchronization

-Icinga2 needs to work with our data.
-How to get the data to the icinga2 was the tricky part of this implementation.
+Configuration data about Czech eduroam infrastructure are stored in an LDAP in a quite complex structure, this includes hostnames of RADIUSes, shared secrets, testing accounts, assignment of realms to RADIUS servers and more.
+How to get the configuration data from the LDAP to the icinga2 was the tricky part of this implementation.

+TODO: Zminka ze director umi cist LDAP ale nase struktura mu delala potize.
+Zalezi co si vzpomenes.

 The diagram below shows how the data are transfered to icinga2.

 ![diagram](https://github.com/CESNET/eduroam-icinga/blob/master/doc/data_flow.png "Diagram")